-Again, using the Elf on the Shelf website, print of the departure letter board (opens in new tab) (kudos to them for the airport-style typography) and then nestle your figurine into your Christmas tree.
+Again, use the Elf on the Shelf website, print off the departure letter board (kudos to them for the airport-style typography), and then nestle your figurine into your Christmas tree.

 You'll want maximum impact so your elf can go out with a bang until the following year so make sure the foundations are a good fit.